CogitaterSigauke/foodwebapp/README.md

 ```
 npm start
 ```
-* If you still have errors regarding missing dependencies
+* If you still have errors regarding missing dependencies.
+However, if the error is related to whitelisting a client Id from google to allow redirection of a crediential to another page, configure on your Developer coseol on  google APIs and Services

 * Install them manually as
 ```
 npm install <NameOfMissingDependency>